 The Faculty Grants Committee is charged with the responsibility of awarding funds to support research and other creative activities undertaken by the faculty of Mount Holyoke College.
-For 2014-2015, the Faculty Grants Committee consists of: Kate Ballantine (Environmental Studies), Sandy Lawrence (Psychology and Education), Andrew Reiter (Politics), Nieves Romero-Diaz (Spanish, Latina/o, and Latin American Studies) and Sonya Stephens (Dean of Faculty).
+For 2015-16, the Faculty Grants Committee consists of: Kate Ballantine (Environmental Studies), Sandy Lawrence (Psychology and Education), Andrew Reiter (Politics), Nieves Romero-Diaz (Spanish, Latina/o, and Latin American Studies) and Sonya Stephens (Dean of Faculty).

 Eligibility: Permanent teaching faculty of all ranks and from all departments may submit proposals for all types of awards.
 Full-time, visiting faculty are eligible for Faculty Grants, and Research Assistance Grants, but not for Faculty Fellowships.
 All proposals should be submitted online.